lonerapier/lonerapier.github.io/docs/cli/plugin.md

 npx quartz plugin add github:username/repo
 ```

-The branch ref is tracked in `quartz.lock.json`, so `update` and `check` will continue to follow the specified branch until the plugin is re-added without one.
+The branch ref is tracked in `quartz.lock.json`, so `install --latest` will continue to follow the specified branch until the plugin is re-added without one.

-Both `prune` and `resolve` will fall back to `quartz.config.default.yaml` if no `quartz.config.yaml` is present.
+Both `prune` and `install --from-config` will fall back to `quartz.config.default.yaml` if no `quartz.config.yaml` is present.

 ### Local Plugin Development